ibm-cloud-docs/vpc/file_storage_vpc_about.md

 * Encryption in transit is not supported between {{site.data.keyword.filestorage_vpc_short}} and {{site.data.keyword.bm_is_short}}.
 * A file share cannot be split from its replica by using a `DELETE /shares/<id>/source` API request, if the `lifecycle_state` of the file share is `updating` or if replica operations are in progress.
 * Cross-regional replication is supported within the same geography when both source and replica shares belong to the same account.
 Cross-geography replication is not supported.
+* Cross-regional replication for zonal file shares is not supported in the Chennai region currently.
 * Cross-regional replication is not supported for regional files shares in the [Select availability]{: tag-green} phase.
+* Regional file shares are not available in Montreal and Chennai currently.

 ## Next steps
 {: #file-storage-vpc-next-steps}